romangrigorii/data-driven-playback-of-natural-tactile-texture/README.md

 1) communication with DAC/ADC
 2) linear stage motion driven by brushless DC motor with velocity feedback
 3) driving of servo motor for loading of tribometer stage
-4) temperature controll for heating a tactile substrate to a nominal temperature of the human body
+4) temperature control for heating a tactile substrate to a nominal temperature of the human body

 /matlab contains experimental protocol for gathering psychophysical data